 Important: Please read this page in its entirety before beginning your application to the S.J.D. program.

+We are currently accepting applications for Fall 2014.
 Applications for admission are due by March 1.
 There is no spring semester entry to the S.J.D.
 Program.
 Applications will not be accepted after the deadline.

 Applications are considered on a rolling basis.